sddm/sddm/README.md

 ## INSTALLATION

-Qt >= 5.0.0 is required to use SDDM, although Qt >= 5.3.0 is reccomended.
+Qt >= 5.0.0 is required to use SDDM, although Qt >= 5.3.0 is recommended.

-SDDM runs the greeter as a system user named "sddm" whose home directory need to be set to ```/var/lib/sddm```.
+SDDM runs the greeter as a system user named "sddm" whose home directory needs to be set to ```/var/lib/sddm```.

 If pam and systemd are available, the greeter will go through logind